Get E-Book

 Module._cache is a prototype-less object (Object.create(null)) keyed by absolute filenames.
 When require('./utils') resolves to /home/user/project/utils.js, that full path is the cache key.

-require.cache is the exact same object.
-It's exposed so you can inspect or manipulate it:
+require.cache is the same object exposed through each module's local require function, so you can inspect or manipulate it.

 console.log(Object.keys(require.cache));